akihikodaki/cld3-ruby/README.md

 If you cannot identify the cause of your problem, run spec of this library and see whether the problem is reproducible with it or not.
-Spec is not included in the gem, so clone the source code repository and then run `rake spec`.
+Spec is not included in the gem, so clone the source code repository and then run `bundle exec rake spec`.
 The source code repository is at https://github.com/akihikodaki/cld3-ruby.